 This workshop will help participants examine and understand one’s own perspectives and biases to develop an awareness of how others perceive their leadership style and develop practices that foster an empathetic mind-set.
 Exercises will guide participants to understand how to lead by example and improve their understanding of others.
 As well, through assessing results from their Myers-Briggs Type Indicator (MBTI®), participants will reflect on their own behavior to build self-awareness and understanding of how to respond effectively to others.

-Emotional Intelligence (Half-Day)
+Engaging Your Emotional Intelligence

-Strong individual contributors are often promoted to management or leadership roles without the opportunity to develop the skills that are needed in the new role.
+Strong individual contributors are often promoted to management or leadership roles without the opportunity to develop the skills needed in the new role.
 Skilled leaders are not only aware of their own emotional responses, but know how to take the “emotional pulse” of the team and adjust their approach accordingly.
 Emotional intelligence describes the intra- and inter-personal aspects of intelligence.
 The activities for this course will teach participants how to recognize emotional responses and use emotional intelligence to inform leadership decisions.

-Resilience and Adaptability (Half-Day)
+Building Resilience and Adaptability

 Often we know the technical aspects of our work but struggle to get the best from our team.
 These workshops help supervisors, managers, and senior managers create and sustain teams that function well.
 Participants learn how to build coaching relationships, reframe conflict, and develop skills to enhance team performance.